y-chaturvedi/y-chaturvedi.github.io/_pages/about.md

 My areas of interest include: programming language security, LLM vulnerabilities, blockchain networks, cryptography and number theory.

 Before I joined Georgia Tech, I was a software engineer at Adobe India, working primarily on the Adobe Sign product.
-You can read more about my experience and skills
+You can read more about my experience and skills in the <a href='cv'>CV</a> section.